-Plan Notification is required for any Inpatient admission, including admissions to a Hospital, Chemical Dependency Treatment Center, Mental Illness Treatment Center, Chemical Dependency or psychiatric residential treatment facility, intensive Outpatient programs, or other medical procedures or services, (or as may be noted for a Covered Benefit), within fortyeight hours of admission to allow the Utilization Review Management Program to begin working with the Covered Person on the benefit management for the service.
+Plan Notification is recommended for any Inpatient admission, including admissions to a Hospital, Chemical Dependency Treatment Center, Mental Illness Treatment Center, Chemical Dependency or psychiatric residential treatment facility, intensive Outpatient programs, or other medical procedures or services, (or as may be noted for a Covered Benefit), as soon as the Covered Provider recommends or schedules to allow the Utilization Review Management Program to begin working with the Covered Person on the benefit management for the service.
 Plan Notification requires contacting the Utilization Review Management Program in writing or by telephone.
-Contact information can be found on our website at https://www.mountainhealth.coop/
+Contact information can be found on our website at https://mountainhealth.coop/